CodeDotJS/SmallNode/README.md

 npm install

+speaker module can create problem and you won't able to install it, so, use the command which I've give above.

 --

-Copy any song in the folder, or enter the directory, or just type "bezerk.mp3"
+Copy any song in the folder, or enter the directory, or just type

+- node mplayer.js "bezerk.mp3"

 --